Genealogy

 The inspected regions show whether they are direct, adjacent, or analogical.

 Direct regions study the concept itself.
 Adjacent regions add useful context.
-Analogical regions are metaphorical, symbolic, cultural, or historical lenses that should not anchor the main answer unless you ask for that kind of history.
+Analogical regions are metaphorical, symbolic, cultural, or historical lenses.
+They are useful only when you actually want that kind of history.

-For short concepts, Genealogy first asks: which fields directly study this concept?
+For short concepts, Genealogy tries to stay close to the fields that directly study the concept.

 Reading The Grounding Badges